elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There are two main approaches to perform a database version upgrade.<br /><br />We can implement per-version upgrade functions: from 1 to 2, from 2 to 3, from 3 to 4, and onwards.
-Then, in upgradeneeded we can compare versions (e.g., old 2, now 4) and run per-version upgrades step by step, for every intermediate version (2 to 3, then 3 to 4).<br /><br />Or we can examine the database: get a list of existing object stores as db.objectStoreNames.
-That object is a DOMStringList that provides contains(name) method to check for the existence of the objects.
-And then, we can do updates depending on what exists and what does not.<br /><br />For small databases, the second variant may be simpler.
+Then, in upgradeneeded we can compare versions (e.g., old 2, now 4) and run per-version upgrades step by step, for every intermediate version (2 to 3, then 3 to 4).<br /><br />Or we can examine the database: retrieve a list of existing object stores as db.objectStoreNames.
+The object is a DOMStringList that provides contains(name) method to check for the existence of the objects, and then we execute updates depending on what exists and what does not.<br /><br />For small databases, the second variant may be simpler.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong> Second Approach<br /><br />